 Following the document ``Note on \ixpe Statistics''\footnote{\href{https://heasarc.gsfc.nasa.gov/docs/ixpe/analysis/IXPE\_Stats-Advice.pdf}{https://heasarc.gsfc.nasa.gov/docs/ixpe/analysis/IXPE\_Stats-Advice.pdf}}, the main indicator for the statistical significance of a polarimetric measurement is $P/\sigma_P$.
 Indeed, because $\chi^2$ is the relevant statistical test, the range of the polarization parameters at a specified confidence level is proportional to $\sigma_P$.
 A detection of polarization at a given confidence level, $C$, can be claimed when $P/\sigma_P>\sqrt{-2\ln{(1-C)}}$; based on this, if $C>99$\% the detection is ``probable'', it is ``highly probable'' when $C>99.9$\%, while for $C>99.99$\% a ``secure'' detection can be claimed.
 The uncertainties for $P$ and $\phi_0$ reported here do not consider the correlation between these two parameters (1-D errors); to account for this, the best way to report polarization measurements (especially when the result is not highly significant) is by using 2-D confidence regions in the $P$ vs $\phi_0$ plane, called ``protractor plots'', based on $\Delta \chi^2$ levels (suggested confidence levels are 50\%, 90\%, 99\%, 99.9\%).

-The weighted analysis reported here allows for an improvement of the \ixpe sensitivity by ${\sim}13$\% \cite{DiMarco22}.
-As a further improvement, it allows for reducing the ``polarization leakage'' \cite{Bucciantini2023} effect.
+The weighted analysis reported here improves the \ixpe sensitivity by ${\sim}13$\% \cite{DiMarco22}.
+As a further improvement, it allows for the reduction of the ``polarization leakage'' \cite{Bucciantini2023} effect.
 This effect can lead to radially polarized halos having a polarization degree up to ${\sim}40$\% for isolated point-like sources, but, in general, it is negligible when the region used to select the source is sufficiently large (diameter larger than ${\sim}$30 arcsec, which is the half-energy width) and/or centered on the source.
-The effect on extended sources depends on the presence of strong gradients of count rates, and it can be much smaller; the evaluation of the effect in this case can be obtained from simulations \cite{Bucciantini2023}.
-The ``polarization leakage'' effect is fundamentally related to a wrong determination of the photon absorption point during the track reconstruction and to its correlation with the polarization angle (i.e., when the photoelectrons' emission direction is rotated by 180$^\circ$).
-As an example, the results from simulations performed with a \ixpe dedicated simulator software assuming a monochromatic source \cite{DiMarco22,Xie21,Kim2024} are reported in Figure~\ref{fig:weights}; in particular, the plots report the difference, $\Delta \phi$, between the true emission direction of the photoelectrons, $\phi_{\rm true}$, as produced by the simulator, and the reconstructed emission direction $\phi$.
-When $\Delta \phi$ is out of the interval (-90;90), the inversion of the head and the tail of the track gives rise to the ``polarization leakage'' \cite{Bucciantini2023}.
+The effect on extended sources depends on the presence of strong gradients in count rates and can be much smaller; the evaluation of the effect in this case can be obtained from simulations \cite{Bucciantini2023}.
+The ``polarization leakage'' effect is fundamentally related to an incorrect determination of the photon absorption point during track reconstruction and to its correlation with the polarization angle (i.e., when the photoelectrons' emission direction is rotated by 180$^\circ$).
+As an example, the results from simulations performed with a \ixpe dedicated simulator software assuming a monochromatic source \cite{DiMarco22, Xie21, Kim2024} are reported in Figure~\ref{fig:weights}; in particular, the plots report the difference, $\Delta \phi$, between the true emission direction of the photoelectrons, $\phi_{\rm true}$, as produced by the simulator, and the reconstructed emission direction $\phi$.
+When $\Delta \phi$ is outside the interval (-90;90), the inversion of the head and tail of the track gives rise to ``polarization leakage'' \cite{Bucciantini2023}.
 In Figure~\ref{fig:weights}, it is possible to observe that the effect depends on the energy (bottom line) and tracks' ellipticity (top line); this means that the weighted analysis can attenuate the effect of ``polarization leakage'', as demonstrated in Figure~\ref{fig:weights}-bottom, where the inversion probability is reduced thanks to the weighted analysis of ${\sim}15$\% at 3\,keV up to ${\sim}$28\% at 5\,keV.